kmuto/pandoc2review/README.md

 # pandoc2review

-Re:VIEW Filter/Writer for Pandoc.
-You can convert any document to Re:VIEW format file using Pandoc and this filter.
+**pandoc2review** is Re:VIEW Filter/Writer for Pandoc.
+You can convert any documents to Re:VIEW format files using Pandoc and this filter.

+## Installation

+1. Setup [Ruby](https://www.ruby-lang.org/) (any versions) and [Pandoc](https://pandoc.org/) (newer is better).
+2. Clone this repository, or download release file and extract somewhere.
+3. (Optional) Modify PATH environment variable to point the extracted `pandoc2review` folder, to ease to call `pandoc2review.rb` command without its absolute path.

 ## Usage